 E-Commerce has long been on the rise, and especially after the COVID-19 pandemic, this rise has been exponential.
 Each year, the e-commerce market changes under the influence of changing demands and shopping patterns.
 More and more businesses are shifting online, and the competition is growing each day.

 So what can make your business stand out?
 Which companies are here to stay?
 All these questions have a straightforward answer.
-The customer/user is the center of it all.
-If you manage to prioritize your customers in every possible situation, dedicatedly work towards understanding their problems and make efforts to solve them, you will undoubtedly succeed.
+The customer or user is the center of it all.
+If you manage to prioritize your customers in every possible situation, work in a dedicated manner towards understanding their problems and make efforts to solve them, you will undoubtedly succeed.
 Therefore, once providing a smooth and customer-centric experience becomes the foundation to your brand, everything else will automatically fall in place.

 This core idea is backed by research too.
 Smooth and hassle-free user journeys include everything from site loading times, the number of products per page, the type of images you use to seamless checkout and much more.
 Every year, new trends and techniques to improve customer experience keep popping up depending on the demands in the market.

 This article will go through some upcoming trends that Shopify stores can refer to, in order to stay ahead in the e-Commerce game.

 b) Voice Search for Shopping